mgwidmann/slack_coder/README.md

         :mgwidmann
       ]
     ]
-  ],
+  ]

+config :slack_coder, :notifications,
   # Finally where to report build notifications.
 All possible keys are channel
   # (string), group (string) and personal (boolean).
 The bot will only send the
-  # notification to the first configured location it finds.
+  # notification to the first configured location it finds (in the above order).
+  channel: nil, # Won't post in any channel because of nil
-  group: "builds",
+  group: "builds", # Posts in a group
   # For stale PR notifications
-  notifications: [
   # The minimum hour to send a notification (Just stale, passes/fails don't apply)
   min_hour: 8,
   # The maximum hour to send a notification (Just stale, passes/fails don't apply)
   max_hour: 17,
   # If you prefer to just always send notifications (don't bother with min/max then)
   always_allow: false,
   # The days on which to send stale PR notifications, 1 starts Monday
   # See Timex.Date.day_name/1 for more info
   days: [1,2,3,4,5]
-  ],
-  # If your timezone is different than the server timezone, enter string here
-  timezone: "America/New_York",
-  # Indicates the number of hours which to consider a PR stale at, must be a power of 2 (1,2,4,8,16,32,ect.)
-  pr_backoff_start: 2
 ```

 ### Deploying